-what are the skin benefits of topical vitamin b3 for acne?
+What are the skin benefits of topical vitamin B3/niacinimide for acne?

 Topical vitamin B3, or niacinamide, provide a number of different benefits for the skin including increasing elasticity, strengthening the skin barrier, evening skin tone and reducing inflammation.